Please enable JavaScript to use CodeHS

 Students will be able to use Computational Thinking to design an obstacle course.

 This lesson is part of a sequential story-driven unit.
-Students will use basic Scratch commands to program a sprite to move and talk.
+Students will use basic programming commands to program a sprite to move and talk.

 This lesson is part of a sequential story-driven unit.
 Students will follow along with a story.
-Students will add sprites in Scratch and create a sequence to animate a story.
+Students will add sprites and create a sequence to animate a story.

 This lesson is part of a sequential story-driven unit.
-Students will create an animated Scout story in Scratch using loops, events, looks, and motion blocks.
+Students will create an animated Scout story using loops, events, looks, and motion blocks.

 This lesson is part of a sequential story-driven unit.
-Students will create an animated Scout story in Scratch using events, looks, and motion blocks.
+Students will create an animated Scout story using events, looks, and motion blocks.

 Sequences and Events